 The Bank echoes the concerns and sentiments expressed by Vice Chairman Travis Hill in his statement on the Proposed Rule.
 The Bank believes that the Proposed Rule would do more harm than good because it paints with too broad of a brush and does not account for the many nuances among various deposit placement arrangements.
 As a general matter, the Proposed Rule would reduce banks' access to many stable sources of deposits and restrict their ability to diversify their funding mix, thereby increasing liquidity risk and adversely impacting the general safety and soundness of the banking system.
-This will also negatively impact banks' ability to fund lending activities in their local communities and negatively affect consumers.
-The Bank offers a deposit account product with no fees (including no overdraft fees) targeted to underserved consumers (who become direct customers of the Bank when they open an account).
-The Proposed Rule would inhibit the Bank and other community banks from offering such products and stifle growth.
+This will also negatively impact banks' ability to fund lending activities in their local communities.

-The Bank interprets the Proposed Rule as an improper attempt by the FDIC to disincentivize bankfintech partnerships, given that many more fintech-related deposits would be classified as brokered deposits under the Proposed Rule; in particular, as a result of the proposed new deposit allocation prong and feebased prong of the "deposit broker" definition, and as a result of the elimination of the "enabling transactions" exception and the "exclusive deposit placement arrangement" exemption.
+The Bank interprets the Proposed Rule as an improper attempt by the FDIC to disincentivize bankfintech partnerships, given that essentially all fintech-related deposits would be classified as brokered deposits under the Proposed Rule; in particular, as a result of the proposed new deposit allocation prong and fee-based prong of the "deposit broker" definition, and as a result of the elimination of the "enabling transactions" exception and the "exclusive deposit placement arrangement" exemption.
 When fintechs and neobanks first entered the banking sphere, many feared they would pose an existential threat to traditional banks, and especially community banks.
 At that time, it was thought that fintechs would be direct competitors to community banks.
-However, over time, many community banks, including the Bank, learned that partnering with fintechs was an effective way for banks to market their deposit products and reach a broader deposit base, which in turn helped such banks continue to meet the lending needs of their communities.
+However, over time, many community banks learned that partnering with fintechs was an effective way for banks to market their deposit products and reach a broader deposit base, which in turn helped such banks continue to meet the lending needs of their communities.